rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     10.20.30.40
     EOF

-Now, your host file should resemble this:
+Now, your host file should resemble the following example:

     <Your Server IP>
     10.20.30.40